vtereshkov/xdpw/README.md

 * No typed constants
 * No double-precision floating-point numbers, enumerations, variant records, typed files
 * No `High` and `Low` functions for open arrays.
 Open array length should be explicitly passed to a subroutine
-* The `Text` type is equivalent to `file`.
-It can be used for both text and untyped files
 * Arrays, records and sets cannot be passed to subroutines without `const` or `var`, or used as function results

 #### Formal grammar